erichung9060/Coursera_Auto_Quiz/README.md

 ## TODO
 1. Add a delay after user clicks Fill or Submit until all questions receive a response from the AI.
 2. Automatically retrive the answer instead of loading the view-feedback page.

+Contributions are welcome!
+If you'd like to help improve this extension, feel free to submit a PR.